(Editor’s Note: This post was originally published in April 2017 and has recently been updated for accuracy and clarity)

-In reality, these issues are somewhat interconnected and rarely happen in isolation, and a high-speed internet connection alone won’t necessarily solve your VoIP issues.
+A high-speed internet connection alone won’t necessarily solve your VoIP issues.
+In reality, these issues are somewhat interconnected and rarely happen in isolation.
 Your network needs to be properly configured in order to get the absolute most out of your phone system.

-Network prioritization is your ace-in-the-hole to do away with VoIP issues.
-When users on your network use multiple applications simultaneously, this uses bandwidth and clogs up your network, like a highway during rush hour.
+Network prioritization is your best bet for troubleshooting VoIP quality problems.
+When users on your network use multiple applications simultaneously, this consumes bandwidth and clogs up your network, like a highway during rush hour.

 If lanes aren’t properly designated, congestion will quickly build up, and traffic will eventually slow to a stop.
-Think of network prioritization as adding carpool, emergency vehicle, and “Exit Only” lanes to our metaphorical highway.
-(Also, assume this is in a world where traffic signs are actually obeyed.)
-Reserving space for specific purposes won’t eliminate traffic congestion completely, but it will allow high-priority vehicles (whether apps or ambulances) to travel unhindered when necessary.
+Think of network prioritization as adding carpool, emergency vehicle, and “Exit Only” lanes to our metaphorical highway (and assume this is in a world where traffic signs are actually obeyed).
+Reserving space for specific purposes won’t eliminate traffic congestion completely, but it will allow high-priority vehicles (whether it be voice data or ambulances) to travel unhindered when necessary.